 Fibres and fabrics play a large part in our lives.
-To enable students to make informed decisions about textile performance, a variety of design briefs will introduce them to the exciting possibilities of fabric decoration, craft techniques, product and garment construction.
-Students research and explore fibres, recycling of fabrics, construction techniques, fashion trends and experience the satisfaction of designing and making articles for their personal use.
+To enable students to make informed decisions about textile performance, a variety of design briefs will introduce them to the exciting possibilities of embroidery, product and garment construction.
+Students research and explore fibres, construction techniques, fashion trends and experience the satisfaction of designing and making articles for their personal use.